 - A Personal Project, which is an independent piece of work that may be an essay, artistic production or another form of expression

-2. What are the advantages of being in the MYP?
+What are the advantages of being in an IB Middle Years Programme?

 We offer the IB MYP because we believe in the IB mission statement, “The IB programme aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.”
 These values are fostered through research-based teaching methods and curriculums that draw from the best educational practices around the world.
 This concept-based learning allows for student inquiry, collaboration and transdisciplinary understanding, rather than just memory recall.
 Furthermore, IB programmes are recognized internationally and ease the transition students if their families relocate.

-3. Do the MYP teachers receive specific training for the IB?
+Do MYP teachers receive specific training for the IB?

 All our MYP teachers receive professional development in the IB’s approaches to teaching and learning from certified IB workshop leaders.
 This is a requirement for IB World Schools implementing the MYP.

-4. Have studies been done on the impact of the MYP?
-If so, what have they found?
+Have studies been done on the impact of the attending an IB Middle Years Programme?

 According to a National Foundation for Educational Research (NFER) study conducted in 2013, teachers, parents and students stated that the MYP offers a broad, holistic and engaging approach to learning, linked to real-life situations and delivered through collaborative inquiry and critical debate.